agjest/ex_git/ex_git.md

     ## Residual standard error: 15.38 on 48 degrees of freedom
     ## Multiple R-squared:  0.6511, Adjusted R-squared:  0.6438
     ## F-statistic: 89.57 on 1 and 48 DF,  p-value: 1.49e-12

+## Conclusions

+We are now working in branch conclusions.
+The conclusion must be that git is a lot of fun, but can sometimes be a little bit challenging.
+Remember: Keep smiling ;-)